fprasx/unlocked/concurrent-vector/src/intro/message.md

 I'd never touched an atomic variable before I started this project (and I still _technically_ haven't), so I really mean it when I say this is a learning experience for me.
 I'll try to document the answers to the questions I have so you can learn from them as well.
+There will also be a whole section of reflections, as this is also for a school project.
+You might enjoy that section more than the technical sections.

 And without further ado . . . `cargo run!`